You want traffic.

 If people liked what you had to say or found it useful, chances are they will check out the link.

 Interviews are like video guest posts.
 Interviewing someone is also a bit like linking to someone except now they are much more likely to share and link to the interview.
 There are advantages to both being the interviewer and the one getting interviewed.

-- Why Interview – If you interview someone and post it on your blog, chances are the person you interviewed is going to share it in every way that he or she can think of and probably even link to you.
+- Why Interview – If you interview someone and post it on your blog, chances are the person you interviewed will share it in every way that he or she can think of and probably even link to you.
 Interviewing someone who is important makes you seem like a bit of an important figure in your field as well.
 You become an authority by association.
 Say for example you saw a post by some random blogger where he interviewed Sir Richard Branson on video.
 Wouldn’t you suddenly think that this blogger is someone important?

 Use HARO to get interviews and be interviewed.
-HARO stands for Help A Reporter Out and is a service that used by news agencies like ABC and FOX.
+HARO stands for Help A Reporter Out and is a service that is used by news agencies like ABC and FOX.
 Here is how HARO works.

 When you go to HARO, you can sign up as a reporter or a source.

 If you sign up as a source, you will get emails with a list of people who are looking to interview experts in different fields.
-Each interviewer will give a summery as to what they are looking for in their interviewee, which looks something like this:
+Each interviewer will give a summary as to what they are looking for in their interviewee, which looks something like this:

 If you sign up as a reporter, you just have to fill out who you are looking to interview in what subject every time you want to do an interview and your request will be there in the next email.